 As of June 2020, the Association of Theological Schools (ATS), one of the accrediting bodies of CTS, no longer provides guidelines on course statute of limitations.
-CTA suggests a five-year completion as a general guideline.
+The five-year completion is a general CTS guideline.
 Students should also check with financial aid staff about loan compliance.